-Industrial Ground Fault Sensing and Protection
+Ground Fault Sensing and Protection

 The potentially deadly dangers of electricity were discovered early in the development of the phenomenon's commercial application potential.
-Within a decade following Thomas Alva Edison's patent for the incandescent lamp in 1880, the first "electric chair" was used to execute a convicted murderer.
-The term "electrocution" was coined by combining "electricity" and "execution," specifically to describe the effect of the chair, but now describes the result of human contact with an electrical source.
+Within a decade following Thomas Alva Edison's patent for the incandescent lamp in 1880, the first electric chair was used to execute a convicted murderer.
+The term electrocution was coined by combining electricity and execution, specifically to describe the effect of the chair, but now describes the result of human contact with an electrical source.
 As electricity usage became universal during the following half century and beyond, countless deaths occurred almost exclusively from accidental contact with energized conductors.

-Finally, in the 1960s, extensive research determined how much current and voltage were needed to cause ventricular fibrillation (where a heart stops beating) in humans.
-These studies showed that there are a number of conditions which increase the chance of death with contact of an eneraized circuit, and that fibrillation occurs with current as low as 70 milliamperes through the heart.
-Once the magnitude of current which the human body needed to be protected from was determined, methods of detecting this low level current and automatically disconnecting the offending circuit from the power source could be developed.
+Finally in the 1960s, extensive research determined how much current and voltage were needed to cause ventricular fibrillation (where a heart stops beating) in humans.
+These studies showed that there are a number of conditions that increase the chance of death when there is contact with an energized circuit, and that fibrillation occurs with current as low as 70 milliamperes through the heart.
+Once the magnitude of current that the human body needed to be protected from was determined, methods of detecting this low level current and automatically disconnecting the offending circuit from the power source could be developed.
 The concurrent refinement of the transistor provided a solution, where current as low as 0.003 amps could be sensed, amplified and used to energize a relay.